-a.
-Courtroom will be open at 7:30 a.m. each morning of trial.
+- a.
+Courtroom will be open at 7:30a.m each morning of trial.
 The trial generally starts at 8:30 a.m. and end at 5:00 p.m.
-There will be a morning and an afternoon

-- break of 15 to 20 minutes each.
+There will be a morning and an afternoon break of 15 to 20 minutes each.
 Lunch will normally run from approximately noon to 1:00 or 1:30 p.m. - b.
-Unless otherwise provided by Court order, parties should expect to be in court by 8:00 a.m. on the first day of trial and 8:15 a.m. thereafter so that the parties may discuss any pressing issues with the Court before trial begins or resumes. - c.
-It is the obligation of the parties to have witnesses scheduled and communicate to witnesses the timing of trial testimony to prevent any delay in the presentation of testimony or running out of witnesses before 5:00 p.m. on any trial day.
-Accordingly, there should be no more than five minutes delay between witnesses.
-A party should not expect the Court to take lengthy recesses or otherwise unduly interrupt the trial because of scheduling issues with witnesses.
+Unless otherwise provided by Court order, Counsel and parties will be in court by 8:00 a.m. on the first day of trial and 8:15 a.m. thereafter so that counsel may discuss anything with the Court that needs to be dealt with before the trial begins. - c.
+It is the obligation of counsel to have witnesses scheduled to prevent any delay in the presentation of testimony or running out of witnesses before 5:00 p.m. on any trial day.
+Accordingly, there shall be no more than five minutes delay between witnesses.
+Counsel should not expect the Court to take lengthy recesses or otherwise unduly interrupt the trial because of scheduling issues with witnesses.
 Failure to have witnesses available may result in a party being required to call witnesses out of order or rest prematurely.